MeridithJunk/learning-code-smells/object-orientation-abusers/README.md

-# learning-code-smells
+# Object Oriented Abusers
-learning code smells
+All these smells are incomplete or incorrect application of object-oriented programming principles.